Internet Troll Definition,

 The primary difference between an online user who engages in cyber harassment and the Internet Troll is that the Troll rarely knows the identity of their target.
 Although the Internet Troll engages in the act of Cyber Harassment, the likelihood of not knowing their target and harassing others for the perceptual distortion of engaging in a game places them in a class of their own.
 Just like a cyberbully, Internet Trolls use the same methods, strategies and cyberbullying tactics.

 Just as all criminal and deviant profiles, Internet Trolls and the magnitude of the psychological devastation they endeavor upon lie upon a spectrum of depravity and immorality.
 Based on their level of malevolence, an Internet Troll will do anything to experience power and control online.
-It is not uncommon for a Troll to post defamatory and degrading information on a Facebook Memorial Page meant to pay homage to a deceased loved one or reputable social cause.
+It is common for a Troll to post defamatory and degrading information on a Facebook Memorial Page meant to pay homage to a deceased loved one or reputable social cause.

 Internet Troll Traits